marcoantonioni/wxo-adk-studio/agent-tools-collab/README.md

 5. New Chat

 ## Suggested script
-Answers may change based on the LLM model.
+Answers may change based on the LLM model.<br>
 use: watsonx/meta-llama/llama-3-2-90b-vision-instruct

 - you say: Ciao<br>